Office of Clinical Practice - FAQs

 How much time is required for student teaching?

-Seventy days of student teaching is required for all undergraduate programs, and all Secondary Education subject areas.
-The programs in Early Childhood Education require a semester of full-time teaching (70 days) divided between a major and minor placement.
-Hours for the other graduate programs vary according to “certification stream” and previous certifications.
+Seventy days of student teaching is required for all undergraduate programs, and all initial certification candidates.
+Days or hours for the other graduate programs vary according to certification stream and previous certifications.

 What happens if I am ineligible?

-Yes, all approved student teachers must be fingerprinted as part of the student teaching process.
+Yes, all approved student teachers must be fingerprinted to be eligible.
 Most students begin their fingerprinting process while completing fieldwork.
 If you are not fingerprinted and registered through the CCNY SOE OCP, begin this process in the semester preceding your student teaching semester.
 For an appointment, email Noris Rodriguez at nrodriguez1@ccny.cuny.edu .

 Attend the student teaching orientation for your program to learn about the Code of Ethics, Student Teaching/Practicum Timesheets, the Gradual Release Plan, and grading policy.